k911/elektryczny/README.md

 	`<phpBB>/styles/elektryczny/theme/stylesheet.css`
 2. That's all.

+## Google Analytics

+To template files is included commented out script for google analytics.
+You can simply uncomment that block and replace `XXXX` with your google analytics id.
+Following files need to be edited:
+- template/overall_footer.html
+- template/simple_footer.html
+- template/viewtopic_print.html

+You do NOT have to recompile theme afterwards.

 ## Development

 #### Theme is precompiled you do not have to follow next instructions unless you want to make some changes